Looking for a new grill at a great price? If so, here are some points that you may want to consider before you buy.

 Another consideration is the assembly of the new grill.
 Local stores like Lowe's, Home Depot, Sears and Walmart have stopped charging for grill assembly during certain times of the year.

 While there may be added advantages to buying a grill locally, it can limit the choices of the models that are available.
 Shoppers looking for high-end grills might find a better selection online.
 If buying online seems to be the best option, take the time to look for online coupons and free shipping days.

-The best local prices on grills will likely be found at retailers like Home Depot, Lowe's and Sears.
+The best local prices on grills will likely be found at retailers like Home Depot or Lowe's.
 If you don't mind a dent or two, check to see if you can purchase the floor models.
 The savings should be significant.

 The warehouse stores, like Costco, Sam's and BJ's Wholesale Club are also known for end-of-season discounts on grills, with discounts of as much as 70 percent off of the price.

 Other local retailers to consider are stores that handle close-out items like Kohl's, BigLots, Tuesday Morning and Sears Outlet stores.
 Sometimes the closeout stores are the first to mark down grills with the deepest discounts.

 Check the Newspaper and Weekly Ads

 When buying a grill from a local store, it pays to check the newspaper ads for store specials.
 Many times you can view your local store's weekly ads online.
 If your local store is sold out of the advertised sale products, check into buying online and receiving free "ship to store" services.
 If you do get a grill shipped for free to the store, see if they will also assemble your new grill for free.

 There is no reason to buy a grill at the full retail price.
 Waiting and watching for the prices to drop on the grill of your choice will pay off with significant savings.